jakadak/TF2-extended-fonts/README.md

 ## TF2-extended-fonts
-1. copy customfontfiles.res and 📁fonts in to `HUD/resource`.
+1. copy customfontfiles.res and 📁fonts into `HUD/resource`.
 2. add `#base "customfontfiles.res"` to begining of clientscheme.res file
-If your HUD is using any custom fonts, just simpli add them to customfontfiles.res.
+If your HUD is using any custom fonts, just simply add them to customfontfiles.res.

 Feel free to use TF2.ttf, TF2build.ttf, TF2professor.ttf, TF2secondary.ttf.
-Also publisher is not responsible for distributing in any way.
+Also, publisher is not responsible for distributing in any way.
 Project files are made with FontForge.
 ***
 Before and after comparison (Latin A showcase)